Busta Rhymes: Legal issues

+Plagiarism lawsuit

 In 2018, Busta Rhymes was accused of plagiarism by Bernardo Lanzetti and his group Acqua Fragile, who alleged that Rhymes's 2001 song "Genesis" used an uncredited sample of the group's "Cosmic Mind Affair".
 After negotiations with Rhymes's publishers broke down, Lanzetti and Acqua Fragile opted to move forward with a lawsuit.

 Influences

-Busta Rhymes's favorite rapper as a teenager was LL Cool J, who was the inspiration and reason for Busta Rhymes writing his first raps.
+Busta Rhymes's favorite rapper as a teenager was LL Cool J, who inspired him to write his first raps.

 He was creatively inspired by American singer and record-producer George Clinton for "being over the top and outlandish and brave as far as his showmanship".
 Rhymes has also stated that he was taught by Clinton about the music industry and numerous challenges people in it have to face.

 Legacy

 Rhymes's work has influenced artists such as Eminem, Talib Kweli, Ski Mask the Slump God, Kendrick Lamar, Tyler, the Creator, Doja Cat, and Ciara.
-Fellow American rapper Big Daddy Kane has stated that Rhymes has the best flow in hip-hop, alluding to the original version of "Turn it up".
+Fellow American rapper Big Daddy Kane has stated that Rhymes has the best flow in hip-hop, alluding to the original version of "Turn It Up".

-About.com included him on its list of the 50 Greatest MCs of our Time (1987-2007), and Steve Huey of AllMusic called him one of the best and most prolific rappers of the 1990s.
+About.com included him on its list of the 50 Greatest MCs of our Time (1987–2007), and Steve Huey of AllMusic called him one of the best and most prolific rappers of the 1990s.
 In 2012, The Source placed him on its list of the Top 50 Lyricists of all Time.
 MTV has called him "one of hip-hop's greatest visual artists".